 Having a team who wholly understands the platform and customer’s needs can actively share best practices about how to use the service, regardless of a customer’s area of interest; they are the best means of driving adoption and trust in a platform.
 Delivering this support as a complimentary, integrated part of a solution is critical, whether that support comes from large-scale, on-site workshops or tailored sessions for new individual users.

 - Continuous development and enhancement of the platform – Naturally, a platform needs to also be capable of supporting a user in an intuitive, user-friendly manner, regardless of the content that it provides and the support that comes with it.

 Continuous feedback from customer success teams helps further enable product teams to actively prioritize developments that are most meaningful for an end user.

 The challenges outlined here represent ever-moving targets.
-As users and customer requirements change, and as solutions continue to evolve, intelligence providers need to ensure that driving adoption and trust in their platform forms an integrated, continuous part of their commercial and product development processes.
+As users and customer requirements change, and as solutions continue to evolve, intelligence providers need to ensure that driving adoption and trust in their advanced threat protection solutions form an integrated, continuous part of their commercial and product development processes.

 Seerist’s augmented analytics solution combines AI, machine learning, and expert human analysis to deliver trustworthy threat intelligence.
 By automating the collection of global data, capturing various shifts and swings, and filtering out the noise, Seerist provides valuable insights.
 These insights are seamlessly integrated into a user-friendly dashboard, ensuring swift and dependable decision-making in crucial moments.